synergy2411/sept22-js/training_ref.md

 - Higher Order Function - receives other functions as parameters

 - Callbacks - sent as a parameter to other functions (HOF)

   - error first, callback last

+- Closure - process of binding the outer scope variables with inner functions

 # When we go for nested function, we loose the reference of 'this' keyword